 Of course, you can use these same four stitches in a myriad of ways, especially when you pair them with different threads.
 Let your imagination run wild – and play around with different combinations on a doodle canvas.
-I can’t wait to see what you come up with, so please share pictures with us in the Serendipity Needleworks Facebook group.

 Next time, we’ll explore slanted stitches. 😉

 PS: Be sure and subscribe to our YouTube Channel so you don’t miss any new episodes of Needlepoint TV™!

 PPS: Are you on our Serendipity Needleworks NeedleNotes list?
 That’s where we share tips, ideas, events, and cheer each other on and I’d love to have you join me, so click here to subscribe.
 I’ll see you there! 😉

 2 thoughts on “Using Straight Stitches on Your Needlepoint Canvases”